 "Don't eat anyone," she adds, after a pause.

+"Don't think I could.
+State I'm in."
+His eyes are closed.
 He is very tired.
 He can hear her moving around, feel her retreat.
 "Don't leave," he says, without thinking, already less than half-conscious.

 "I'm not going anywhere."

 Later, he will be surprised by this, and somewhat confused.